surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

 - Keyboard Shortcuts
    - There are numerous new keyboard shortcuts for both the plugin and standalone (optionally enabled in Menu->Workflow)
-   - Num Plus/Minus zooms in/out by 10%, Shift+Num Plus/Minus zooms in/out by 25%, Num / resets zoom to default
+   - Num +/Num - zooms in/out by 10%, Shift+Num +/Num - zooms in/out by 25%, Shift+Num / resets zoom to default
    - Shift+Left/Right changes to previous or next patch category, Control/Command+Left/Right loads previous or next patch
    - Control/Command+S opens the Save Patch dialog
    - Control/Command+F starts patch search typeahead